akxen/nemde/doc/casefile.md

 ```

 ### NEMSPDCaseFile.NemSpdOutputs.PeriodSolution
-Describes objective function value and aggregate violation statistics for a given period.
+Describes objective function value and aggregate violation statistics for a given interval.

 ```
 {